For women only: Funding female scientists

 Its U.S. sister organization, the American Association of University Women, runs a similar program for 12-month fellowships, open to women scientists of all disciplines.

 The International Post-Doc Initiative (IPODI) at Technical University of Berlin hosts early and mid-career female researchers for two years.

-Also in Germany, University of Göttingen has set up the Dorothea Schlözer Postdoctoral Program for female Humanities, Social and Medical science scholars.
+University of Göttingen has set up the Dorothea Schlözer Postdoctoral Program for female Humanities, Social and Medical science scholars.

-Airbus Group has set up a research prize for female researchers together with the French Ministry of Higher Education and Research has set up the Irène Joliot-Curie award, funded by Airbus Group.
+The French Ministry for Higher Education and Research has set up the Irène Joliot-Curie award, funded by Airbus Group.
 It awards up to € 40.000 to renowned women scientists of all nationalities ; candidates must, however, be French residents (call open, deadline 15 june 2018).